GiorgosIlia/S3Bucket/README.md

 The `main.tf` file contains the main Terraform configuration for creating the AWS S3 bucket and configuring it.
 Here's an overview of what it does:

-- Creates an AWS S3 bucket named "UniqueBucketName".
+- Creates an AWS S3 bucket named "UniqueBucketName."
 - Enables versioning for the S3 bucket.
 - Configures the bucket to host a static website with "greetingPage.html" as the index document.
 - Adds tags to the S3 bucket for identification.